Battle of Lake Pontchartrain: Prelude

 Payne cruised West Florida's waters uneventfully until August 1779.
 On August 27 he sent a boat with a few men to make contact with a detachment of Lieutenant Colonel Alexander Dickson's men at Manchac.
 The boat never returned.
 On that day Bernardo de Gálvez, the governor of Spanish Louisiana, launched an expedition to gain control of British military posts on the Mississippi, and the boat was captured by his men.
 Gálvez successfully took the Manchac garrison on September 7, and negotiated the surrender of Dickson and the remaining British forces on the Mississippi after the Battle of Baton Rouge on September 21.
-Payne however was unaware of these activities.
+Payne was unaware of these activities, however.

 Pollock used commissioning authority granted him by Congress to give command of Morris to Continental Navy Captain William Pickles.
 However, she was destroyed in a hurricane (which also delayed the departure of Gálvez' expedition), and Gálvez provided another ship for Pickles' use, variously called Morris or "Morris's tender".
 According to the report of Lieutenant Peter George Rousseau, Pickles' second-in-command, this ship was a schooner armed with five small (2.5 pound or less) cannon and ten swivel guns, and that it lacked barricades to protect the men on deck from gunfire.
 Furthermore, the crew was not otherwise well prepared for close action, lacking axes, lances, and other tools useful for a boarding action.
 Pollock instructed Pickles to harass British military shipping on the lake, which had recently increased in activity.